 Certified professional coaches ask powerful questions that help individuals dig deeper into self-reflection and gain greater insights into what prompts their thinking and behaviors.
 They serve as a sounding board for working through past experiences and building greater understanding of what mindsets, habits, and beliefs a person holds that help and hinder their performance.
 Throughout this self-discovery, individuals may learn what prompts situations or feelings that cause them to experience stress, frustration, and burnout, while also discovering what motivates them in their work.
 With a coaching emphasis on self-awareness, individuals may uncover workplace characteristics impacting their mental health and begin taking steps to adjust their environment before hitting a threshold of a mental health diagnosis.

 Goal setting is important for anyone wishing to make a change, whether regarding their professional development or mental health.
 While setting goals may sound easy, developing effective goals can be challenging.
 For many individuals, not knowing the best practices for goal setting often leads to failure.
 Working with a coach can help individuals learn techniques for effective goal setting that sets a roadmap for success.
-In fact, in only 3-4 months of professional coaching with LeggUP, called Talent Insurance, individuals have improved up to 63% in their goal setting capabilities.
+In fact, in only 3-4 months of professional coaching with LeggUP, called mental health platform, individuals have improved up to 63% in their goal setting capabilities.
 Additionally, goal setting can help manage stress by providing a clear direction and specific action steps needed to achieve the desired outcome.

 Perhaps the key to the success observed through coaching lies in the accountability and support a coach provides.
 When engaging in coaching, you have someone in your corner to help guide and support you as you work through challenges.
 Coaching is not a one-off process; rather, it is a sustained series of interactions that helps uncover new insights and implement new learnings across the duration of the coaching engagement.
 As individuals improve their self-awareness and determine new steps forward, their coach is with them along the way to help reflect on how their new efforts are working, the outcomes being achieved, and additional behavioral changes that would benefit the individual.
 Coaches are your cheerleader in going after your goals and help develop your growth mindset by validating the time and effort they see you putting toward your development.